weaviate/Verba/README.md

 # Verba (WIP)

-Welcome to the Verba, an open-source project aimed at providing an easy usable retrieval augmented generation (RAG) system.
+Welcome to the Verba, an open-source project aimed at providing an easy usable retrieval augmented generation (RAG) app.
 Use it to interact with your data in just a handful of steps!

+> Currently this repo only supports the data processing pipeline for Weaviate documentation, supporting custom data is WIP.

 [![Weaviate](https://img.shields.io/static/v1?label=%E2%9D%A4%20made%20with&message=Weaviate&color=green&style=flat-square)](https://weaviate.io/)